 Texlaxing

-Texlax meaning involves the loosening of one’s natural kinky hair curl pattern and natural textures with a mild cream relaxer.
-Wash and go texlaxed hair uses the same process as a regular organic hair relaxer.
-However, texturizing 4c hair takes less time.
+Texlax meaning means to loosen your natural kinky hair curls and natural texture using a mild cream relaxer.
+Wash and go texlaxed hair uses the same process as a regular hair relaxer.
+However, texturizing 4c hair requires less time to process.

-Many women adore when we texlax hair because of its versatility.
+Many women prefer to texlax hair because of its options.
 I am one of those women.
-When full out natural, my coarse, frizzy hair was thick hair out when you compare texlaxed hair vs natural hair.
+When fully natural, my coarse, frizzy hair was thicker than texlaxed hair vs kinky hair.

 Pros and cons of Texlaxed Hair